 Arkansas’ DUI laws

 It used to be the case that the BAC limit might differ from one state to the next, but all states currently have their limit set at 0.08% for non-commercial drivers.
 Professional drivers, typically defined as those operating trucks over 7,000 pounds or carrying paying passengers, are limited to a BAC of 0.04%.
 As in most states, repeat DUI or DWI offenders in Arkansas face more severe consequences each time they are caught.

-You might need an SR-22 if you’ve gotten a DUI, lost your license or have too many points on your driving record.
+You might need to file an SR-22 in Arkansas if you’ve gotten a DUI, lost your license or have too many points on your driving record.
 An SR-22 tells the state you have the minimum coverage required to get back behind the wheel.

 A car accident can leave you shaken and traumatized, making it difficult to handle something like an insurance claim.
 If you’re able to address

 - Safety first.
 Make sure that everyone involved in the accident is OK.
 If anyone is injured, call 911 right away.
 Do your best to stay calm and look out for any other potential dangers, including fires.
 If no one is injured, call the local police and inform them of what’s happened.

 Exchange information.
 In Arkansas, you are required to provide certain information to the parties involved in an accident.
 Make sure you exchange: